jdelrue/info_grid/docs/faq/storage_principles.md

 # Storage principles

+## Question:

-## Do I understand correctly that the grid automatically moves data close to the end user of the data, and distributes the data among available nodes in a manner that makes it highly resistant to data loss?
+Do I understand correctly that the grid automatically moves data close to the end user of the data, and distributes the data among available nodes in a manner that makes it highly resistant to data loss?
 I have also heard a conflicting stance that data redundancy is the responsibility of the application, not ThreeFold.

 ## Answer